 Goal of School Health Nursing Services

-The school nurses in Union County are employed and governed by the Union County Public Schools.
+School Nurses are employed and governed by Union County Public Schools.